mpsanchis/kickstart.nvim/READMEGUEL.md

 In VSCode, this is achieved with Opt+Shift+Arrows.
 In my config, I have a remapping of Opt+Shift+j and Opt+Shift+k to move up and down, both in normal and visual mode.

+### Integrated terminal

+The native terminal can be opened with `:terminal`.
+I have installed a plugin called `toggleterm`, and mapped it to `leader + t`, to switch to/from terminal easier.

 ## Learn